Asymptotics of classical spin networks: Evaluation of spin networks

-In this subsection we describe a way of evaluating spin networks by recoupling.
-We will reduce the evaluation of spin networks to multi-dimensional sums of $6j$ and $3j$-symbols.
-The value of the $6j$ and $3j$-symbols is given by the following lemma of \cite{KL} and \cite{We}, using our normalization.
+\lbl{sub.recoupling} In this subsection we describe a way of evaluating spin networks by recoupling.
+We will reduce the evaluation of spin networks to multi-dimensional sums of $6j$ and theta-symbols.
+The value of the $6j$ and theta-symbols is given by the following lemma of \cite{KL} and \cite{We}, using our normalization.
+The choice of letters in labeling the $6j$-symbol is traditional following for example \cite{KL}. \begin{lemma} \lbl{lem.6j3jvalue} \rm{(a)} Let $(\psdraw{tetra}{0.18in},\ga)$ denote a tetrahedron labeled and oriented as in Figure \ref{fig.exspin} with $\ga=(a,b,c,d,e,f)$.
+Its standard evaluation is given by